 - Infogram – Best DIY drag-and-drop visualization builder

-#1 – Zoho Analytics — The Best Overall Data Visualization Tool
+#1 – Zoho Analytics — The Best Data Visualization Tool for Most Users

-If you’re looking for a data visualization tool for business intelligence, Zoho Analytics is the best option for most businesses.
+If you’re looking for a data visualization tool for business intelligence, Zoho Analytics is the best option for beginners.
 It’s easy to use and built for non-technical users.

-You have five plans to choose from, including:
+There are five super affordable plans to choose from, including:

 - Free forever — 2 users with limited features